||Release date: 08/06/2023

 4. HELO USES ONLY AGGREGATED OR DE-IDENTIFIED WELLNESS DATA FOR RESEARCH

-Users provide us with data that is collected by their Helo devices.
-This information includes heart rate, heart rate variability, sleep duration, respiratory rate, skin temperature, blood oxygen saturation level, body weight, body composition, data regarding the type and duration of physical activity and any additional information users chose to enter when using Helo services (collectively, “wellness data”).
+Users provide us with data that is collected by their Helo Products.
+This information includes heart rate, heart rate variability, sleep duration, respiratory rate, skin temperature, blood oxygen saturation level, body weight, body composition, data regarding the type and duration of physical activity, urinalysis metrics and any additional information users chose to enter when using Helo services (collectively, “wellness data”).

 We use aggregated or de-identified wellness data that no longer identifies a particular individual (and is thus no longer Personal Data) to help answer important questions about human performance and further explore what it means to be optimal.
 We believe we have a responsibility to create an ever-better experience for users by identifying and sharing cutting edge insights.
 We will always look to provide new content and product features, improve and customize our services (including determining and reporting on trends, sleep, strain, and recovery), and develop thought leadership in the area of human performance.
 We hope your experience with Helo will improve over time as our user base grows and we continue with our mission to unlock human performance.